Federal Correctional Institution, Ray Brook

 The Federal Correctional Institution, Ray Brook (FCI Ray Brook), unofficially called the Olympic Prison, is a medium-security United States federal prison for male inmates that is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.

-FCI Ray Brook is located in Essex County, New York, midway between the villages of Lake Placid and Saranac Lake.
+The prison is located in Ray Brook, a town in Essex County, New York.
 Although constructed as a prison, it initially served as the Olympic Village for the 1980 Winter Olympics, which were held in Lake Placid.